jens-na/pacdiffvim/README.md

 * <tt>:OK</tt> - if you have finished the diff between the .pacnew file and the configuration file you should invoke this command.
 This function specifically does:
   * saves the configuration file
-  * trys to delete the .pacnew file
+  * tries to delete the .pacnew file
   * opens your next diff (if any)

 You can navigate between the diffs with standard Vim functions <tt>:tabn</tt> (next tab)